piyush588/hiero-sdk-python/README.md

 # Hedera (Mini) SDK in Python

 This is a Python SDK for interacting with the Hedera Hashgraph platform.
-It allows developers to manage Token transactions like CREATE, ASSOCIATE and TRANSFER.
+It allows developers to manage Token transactions like CREATE, ASSOCIATE and TRANSFER, as well as Consensus transactions like managing topics and submitting messages.

 ## Table of Contents